topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 ### 6.2.1 Host PC Network Configuration
 Control Panel → Network and Internet → Network Connectivity → Set Ethernet

-1. Locate the network adapter connected to the internet (e.g., Wi-Fi), right-click on it, and select Properties.
+1. Locate the network adapter connected to the internet (for example, Wi-Fi), right-click on it, and select **Properties**.

 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20AI-G/Available%20Applications/ethernet1.png" width="600"></p>
-<p align="center"><strong>Figure 6.2 Select properties</strong></p><br/>
+<p align="center"><strong>Figure 6.2 Select Properties</strong></p><br/>

 2. Select sharing tab.

 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20AI-G/Available%20Applications/ethernet2.png" width="400"></p>
-<p align="center"><strong>Figure 6.3 Select sharing tab</strong></p><br/>
+<p align="center"><strong>Figure 6.3 Select Sharing Tab</strong></p><br/>

 3. Check the box labeled "Allow other network users to connect through this computer’s Internet connection".

-4. In the Home networking connection dropdown menu, select the Ethernet adapter that the D3-G board will connect to (e.g., "Ethernet").
+4. In the Home networking connection dropdown menu, select the Ethernet adapter that the TOPST D3-G board will connect to (for example, "Ethernet").

 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20AI-G/Available%20Applications/ethernet3.png" width="400"></p>
-<p align="center"><strong>Figure 6.4 Select Ethernet adapter</strong></p><br/>
+<p align="center"><strong>Figure 6.4 Select Ethernet Adapter</strong></p><br/>

-5. Click OK to save the settings.
+5. Click **OK** to save the settings.

 <br/><br/>

-### 6.2.2 Create the Network Configuration File
+### 6.2.2 Create Network Configuration File

-1. Dynamic IP via DHCP
+1. Dynamic IP Through DHCP

-If your network provides a DHCP server (e.g., a router or ICS-enabled Windows PC), no file editing is necessary.
-The system will automatically obtain an IP address as soon as the Ethernet cable is connected.
+If your network provides a DHCP server (for example, a router or ICS-enabled Windows PC), no file editing is necessary.
+The system automatically obtains an IP address as soon as the Ethernet cable is connected.

 You can simply plug in the cable and start using the network right away.
-Proceed to 6.2.4  verify the ip connection.
+Proceed to Chapter 6.2.4 Verify Network Connection.

 2. Static IP Configuration

-If you prefer to assign a static IP address (e.g., when using direct PC connection or no DHCP server is available), edit the same file with the following content:
+If you prefer to assign a static IP address (for example, when using direct PC connection or no DHCP server is available), edit the same file with the following content:
 ```
 $ vi /etc/systemd/network/20-wired.network